< Blog

 UCP supports structured post-purchase communication between AI systems and merchant systems.
 Service workflows must be as structured and accessible as the booking process.

-What Hotels Can Do Now
+What Hotels Should Do Right Now

-Ask Vendors Direct Questions
+Ask Vendors the Right Questions

 Booking engine, CRS, and channel manager providers should be able to answer: